tippesi/Atlas-Engine/README.md

 dynamic libraries).
 Therefore use the BUILD_LIBRARY option when using CMake.
 After compiling the library with your favourite build system you shouldn't forget to also copy all the libraries and include them to your project.
 You can find them in **./lib/YourFavouriteSystem/**.
+## Documentation
+If you want more information have a look into the [Documentation](https://tippex97.github.io/Blue-Engine/index.html)
 ## Code Example
 This code example can also be found in the main file.
 ```c